home london bar guide links glossary famous belgians

 Award-winning city centre brasserie serving 4 draught Belgian beers & 45 bottled ones, along with Belgian dishes.
 Don't miss the domed ceiling.

-View the impressive list on their website.
+View the impressive list on their

 Convivial bar on the edge of the city centre, selling a range which extends far enough beyond the usual to merit a special visit.